Business Plan Examples and Sample For Students

 Packaging

-Our product comes neatly packaged in a unique eco-friendly punch.
+Our product comes neatly packaged in a unique, eco-friendly pouch.
 It is made of a jute bag.
-The natural bag is designed to make people use bamboo straws every day.
+The natural bag is designed to encourage the use of bamboo straws every day.

 Labeling/Customised

 Our company provides customized products.
 We resize and engrave the bamboo straws to attract more customers.
-So, our customers can request any size and imprint their straw with any logo or design they like.
-Our product comes in two sizes: the regular size for the standard drink, fully liquid, and the large size for the Boba drink or drink that has topped.
-Customers can send us their logo or name on social media sites.
+Our customers can request any size and imprint their straws with any logo or design they prefer.
+Our product is available in two sizes: the regular size for a standard, fully liquid drink, and the large size for a boba drink or a drink with a topping.
+Customers can post their logo or name on social media platforms.
 Personalized bamboo straws look fantastic across social media.

 4.5.2 Price Strategy

-Price is the payment given by one party to the other to get the return for goods or services.
+Price is the amount of money paid by one party to another for goods or services.
 It is necessary as it determines our profit and business survival.
 Two factors affect our pricing strategy to increase our profits.
-The internal factor that affects our pricing strategy is production and management cost.
+The internal factor that affects our pricing strategy is production and management costs.
 At the same time, the external factor is the competitive environment.

-Our management team decided to sell the straw in four sets: A, B, C, and D. Our company decided to set the price at RM 10.00 for set A. This set includes the common Bamboo straw, brush, and pouch.
+Our management team decided to sell the straw in four sets: A, B, C, and D. The company set the price at RM 10.00 for set A. This set includes the common Bamboo straw, brush, and pouch.
 Then SET B cost RM 12.00, including the Boba size straw, brush, and pouch.
 SET C and SET D are more special because they include the engraving service.
-The engraving cost is RM 8.00 for each Set.
-As we mentioned before, we resize products for clients.
-So our customers can personally request to resize the straw.
+The engraving cost is RM 8.00 per set.
+As noted previously, we resize products for clients.
+Our customers can request that the straw be resized.
 We charge it costs RM 9.00 per set.

 4.5.3 Place Strategy

-Place strategy is also known as distribution strategy, wherein the organization decides the mode of distribution for the product.
-The pacing strategy plays an important role in selling the products.
-We have chosen the market, cafe, or restaurant adjacent to the University Putra Malaysia.
+Place strategy, also known as distribution strategy, is the process by which an organization determines the mode of distribution for a product.
+Pacing strategy plays an important role in product sales.
+We have selected the market, café, or restaurant adjacent to Universiti Putra Malaysia.
 Our main target market is UPM staff and students.

-Furthermore, we also decided to make it easy for our customers to find our product by using the shopping app, Shopee apps.
-We chose these apps because Shopee is the best option if you want to start selling online at a low cost and big money.
+Furthermore, we decided to make it easier for our customers to find our product by using the Shopee shopping app.
+We selected these apps because Shopee is the best option if you want to start selling online at a low cost and make substantial money.

 4.5.4 Promotion Strategy

-Promotion is the advertising process to provide information to different parties about the products.
-It is a communication process that influences the customer to buy products.
+Promotion is the process of advertising to inform different parties about products.
+It is a communication process that influences customers to purchase products.
 To get customers’ attention and obtain a more significant market share, Bamboos Sdn.
 Bhd uses digital and internet marketing.

 We have set up social media accounts, Instagram, Facebook, Shopee, and Blogspot, to promote our business.
-The marketing team will upload the promotional content to social media sites.
-This is because most people stay on social media sites mostly.
+The marketing team will post the promotional content on social media platforms.
+This is because most people spend most of their time on social media sites.
 With that, social media sites are the easiest way to buy anything we want without going out.
-Moreover, online shopping has become popular in this era, and all these social media sites have become the hottest sites, especially Instagram, which has a high rating in advertisements.
-Many companies use social media to sell their products and services by putting corporate information in their accounts.
+Moreover, online shopping has become popular in this era, and social media platforms have become the most prominent sites, especially Instagram, which has a high advertising rating.
+Many companies use social media to promote their products and services by posting corporate information on their accounts.

 Social Media Advantages

-Social media are free sites where we can reach a large number of customers.
+Social media platforms are free sites through which we can reach a large number of customers.
 Hence, we use social media to do hard and soft selling.

 We fully develop every post to attract customers.
 In addition, we will always update our posts and story feeds.
 We ensure that customers are more exposed to our product.
 Next, we also use social media hashtags.
 We use hashtags such as #Bamboos, #SafeTheEarth, and more to make it easier for customers.
 The marketing team uses social media for the ordering process.

-Similarly, we will place the generated links on each social media to encourage the product ordering process.
-Our company also makes sure transactions with our customers are easy.
+Similarly, we will post the generated links on each social media platform to encourage product ordering.
+Our company also ensures transactions with our customers are straightforward.
 Finally, we also produce videos to promote our sales.
-The video will achieve the highest social media reach for views and engagement.
+The video will achieve the highest social media reach, views, and engagement.

 We tend to focus more on WhatsApp groups, Shopee, and Instagram since our target audience is UPM students.
-Many students are involved in WhatsApp groups, such as on faculty, college, hostels, and clubs.
+Many students are members of WhatsApp groups, including those related to faculty, the college, hostels, and clubs.
 WhatsApp and Instagram are more popular among students as the places they spend most of their time.
 WhatsApp is the most popular social media site in Malaysia.

 5.1 Location and Address

-We will mainly sell the straw on social media sites.
+We will primarily sell the straw through social media platforms.
 The production team will handle the production process.
 They resize and wash the Bamboo at the warehouse in Selangor, Malaysia.
 The social media sites are Instagram, Facebook, Shopee, Blogspot, and WhatsApp.
-Supplies will be directly delivered to the responsible members for further processing based on our buyer’s order.
+Supplies will be delivered directly to the responsible members for further processing in accordance with our buyer’s order.

 5.2 Objective of Operations

-We aim to produce and deliver good quality Bamboo Straw.
+We aim to produce and deliver high-quality bamboo straw.
 Our team ensures that all products are effective and attractive.
-We also must gain customers’ trust and happiness with our service, including price and delivery.
+We must also earn customers’ trust and satisfaction with our service, including pricing and delivery.
 We also make sure our products are cleaned and safe for use.
-Our team is very responsive to making good-quality straws.
+Our team is highly responsive in producing high-quality straws.
 In addition, our company has ultimate responsibility for profit and loss.
 However, we seek partners for more investment.

 5.3 Operation Strategies